 Less good was (1) most of it focussed on the same handful of subjects – dinosaurs, environment, Kings and Queens, etc; and (2) a tendency to provide gimmicky gloss rather than solid content – do children really need to be entertained by snigger and giggle 24/7?
 Surely they’re not that dumb?
 (Actually, I know they’re not.
 Most do not like being talked down to.)

 … (on the French exhibits) [they] have always been more serious minded with their CNF – see all those carousels of the stuff in motorway service stations.’
 Stewart Ross

 ‘… there seems to be a much greater array of CNF than in the past, and a move away from series … I think that’s encouraging … not sure about cover prices, though – how much cnf is produced for parents of modest means to buy as anything other than presents?
 Will schools be able to afford such books?
 Thought there was some interesting stuff from France …’ Jenny Vaughan

 ‘I thought the mood was more upbeat than it had been for years.
-Money is going into new projects (but not passed on to us, as they conceded), interest in new ideas … I still have concerns about trends in design and artwork though and, as Stewart says, below, there is too much prioritising of gimmickry over the basics.
+Money is going into new projects (but not passed on to us, as they conceded), interest in new ideas … I still have concerns about trends in design and artwork though and, as Stewart says, above, there is too much prioritising of gimmickry over the basics.
 I like artwork which augments the information provided in the text.
 Picture book styles for cnf may be attractive or retro or in vogue, but they must show how things work and other fundamentals.
 (Very pleased to see a roving NUJ presence there, I must say.)

 ‘Not the place for a bad back though!
 On every LBF feedback I’ve ever done, I have called for more chairs and tables for the likes of us, as most stands are filled up with rights people.You can spend half the appointment time searching for somewhere to talk, and end up sitting on the floor.’
 Philip Steele